Benefits, pension and leave

 The pension plan provides a regular lifetime income for plan members who retire from work.
 To fund the plan, both you as a plan member and OC as your employer make regular contributions based on eligible earnings.
 Your pension plan is a "defined benefit plan" meaning that your pension benefit is based on how many years you make contributions to the plan and the average of your highest five years of salary (not necessarily your last five years).

 To fund the plan, both you as a plan member and Okanagan College as your employer make regular contributions based on eligible earnings.

 As a member of the College Pension Plan, you contribute to the pension plan through payroll deductions; effective April 1, 2018, the deductions are based on 10.15% of your eligible earnings.
-Okanagan College also contributes to the pension plan on your behalf at 10.25%.
+Okanagan College also contributes to the College Pension Plan on your behalf at 10.25%.

-As a member of the Municipal Pension Plan, you contribute to the pension plan through payroll deductions; effective January 1, 2019, the deductions are based on 8.50% of your eligible earnings up to the annual YMPE (Years Maximum Pensionable Earnings), and then 10.0% of your salary above the YMPE.
-Okanagan College also contributes to the Municipal Pension Plan on your behalf at 9.69% which is determined annually by the Pension Corporation based on the number of employees, their salaries, ages and occupations.
+As a member of the Municipal Pension Plan, you contribute to the pension plan through payroll deductions; effective January 1, 2022, the deductions are based on 8.61% of your eligible earnings.
+Okanagan College also contributes to the Municipal Pension Plan on your behalf at 9.31%.

 The YMPE is the “Years Maximum Pensionable Earnings” as set by the Federal Government and is the annual maximum you can contribute to the Canada Pension Plan (CPP) through your payroll deductions.